titusfortner/webdrivers/README.md

 Alternatively, you can define this value via the `WD_CACHE_TIME` environment variable.

-The default in v3.9 is zero, and the default for 4.x will be 24 hours (86,400 seconds).
-If you see a warning about the cache time not being set, manually set the cache time to `86_400` or whatever you want to turn off the warning.
+The default is set to 24 hours (86,400 seconds).

 ### Proxy